Iberia-Ent/.github/profile/README.md

 If you have never used git or github, we encourage you to learn trough [Github Skills](https://skills.github.com/) where you have courses for your first day and weeks.

-We have enforced commits signatures, in order to be able to push to our repositories from your machines [please enable the feature by default](./commit_signature.md).
+We have enforced commits signatures, in order to be able to push to our repositories from your machines [please enable the feature by default](/profile/commit_signature.md).

 ## Support

-General problems on Git or Github usages can be asked to [Githu Support](https://support.github.com/).
+General problems on Git or Github usages can be asked to [Github Support](https://support.github.com/).
 Questions or doubts in [Github Community](https://github.community/).

 # A digital journey